instructor-ai/instructor/docs/blog/posts/introducing-structured-outputs.md

 But before you do so, three key challenges remain:

-1. **Limited Validation And Retry Logic**: Schema Adherence ensure correct data structure, but not useful content.
-You might get perfectly formatted, yet unhelpful responses.
+1. **Limited Validation And Retry Logic**: Structured Outputs ensure adherence to the schema but not useful content.
+You might get perfectly formatted yet unhelpful responses
-2. **Streaming Challenges**: Parsing raw JSON objects from streamed responses with the sdk is error-prone and inefficient.
+2. **Streaming Challenges**: Parsing raw JSON objects from streamed responses with the sdk is error-prone and inefficient
-3. **Unpredictable Latency Issues** : The Structured Outputs Mode suffers from random latency spikes that might result in an almost 20x increase in response time
+3. **Unpredictable Latency Issues** : Structured Outputs suffers from random latency spikes that might result in an almost 20x increase in response time

 In this article, we'll show how `instructor` addresses many of these challenges with features such as automatic reasking when validation fails, automatic support for validated streaming data and more.